Preservationists are reaching out to the public for help in saving the Kincaid house in Fishers.

 "The Noblesville Preservation Alliance is making history by saving history," Ailithir McGill, Nickel Plate Arts' director, said in a statement.
 "After partnering with them to save the Judge Stone House in Noblesville, we're excited to work together again to give this Hamilton County historical landmark a new home."

-The property was once owned by Gen. Thomas Armstrong Morris, a key player in building Indiana's railroad and canal systems, and state capital.
+The property was once owned by Gen. Thomas Armstrong Morris, a key player in building Indiana's railroad and canal systems, and the state capital.
 Loma E. Kincaid, who founded Kincaid's meat market, later purchased the property and passed it down to Dan Kincaid before it was sold to Thompson Thrift.

 Members of the Noblesville Preservation Alliance, Indiana Landmarks and other local groups stopped Thompson Thrift demolishing the farmhouse in June.